zeroleo12345/radius_server_python/README.md

 ## Radius Server
-Raidus Server is the system use to Authentication, Authorization, Accounting for WLAN user or PPPoE user.
+Raidus Server is writtten by Python, and use to Authentication, Authorization, Accounting for WLAN user or PPPoE user.

 Support authenticate method: